rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

     Overwrite Settings = Skip

  5. Wait until the migration is complete, and check the contents of your ADLS Gen2 container.

+ :bulb: **NOTE** : A hidden folder :file_folder: .fusion will be present in the ADLS Gen2 path.

 ## Managing Replication